guppybot/tools/README.md

 ## Installation

-The Guppybot tools are intended for use on Linux systems; non-Linux unix-like environments may work but are not currently supported.
+The Guppybot tools are intended for use on Linux systems with systemd.
+Non-Linux, unix-like environments may work but are not currently supported.
 Building the Guppybot tools requires a recent Rust stable release (1.32.0 or newer).
 Install Rust using [rustup](https://rustup.rs/).

 1. Build with `make`.
 2. Do `sudo make install` to install the frontend to `/usr/local/bin/guppyctl`.
-3. Run `guppyctl install-self` to finish the installation.
+3. Run `guppyctl install-self` to install necessary files, including the daemon (installed to `/usr/local/bin/guppybot`).

-Run `guppyctl -h` to check that the installation worked.
+4. Run `sudo systemctl daemon-reload` followed by `sudo systemctl start guppybot` to start the daemon.

 ## API configuration